 - decreased lung capacity

-- an increase in scar tissue called pulmonary fibrosis
+- pulmonary fibrosis, which is an increase in scar tissue

 - inflammation in the lungs

-Lung problems may be more likely with specific drugs or when treatment targets the lung area, such as chest radiation therapy for lung cancer.
+Lung problems may be more likely with specific drugs or with treatments that target the lung area, such as chest radiation therapy for lung cancer.
 Anyone with a high risk for other lung conditions should discuss all available treatment options with a doctor.

 Cognitive problems

-Being aware of how cognitive symptoms affect a person may help them find ways to solve them.
+Being aware of how cognitive symptoms affect a person may help them find ways to address these problems.
 For example, a person who regularly loses their keys may take a picture with their phone each time they set their keys down, or they may choose to have someone else look after their keys when they get home.

 Mental health conditions

-Mental health conditions, such as anxiety, depression, and issues with body image, are common in cancer survivors.
-Research from 2018 notes that up to 20% of people with cancer experience depression, four times as common as the general population.
+Mental health conditions such as anxiety, depression, and body image difficulties are common in cancer survivors.
+Research from 2018 notes that up to 20% of people with cancer experience depression — this is four times the rate of depression in the general population.

-Dealing with long-term mental health conditions can be a challenge.
-However, working with a mental health professional may help a person find ways to manage their condition.
+Long-term mental health conditions can be a challenge.
+However, a mental health professional may be able to help a person find ways to manage their condition.

 Hair loss